What type of coffee beans are best for making espresso?

 Next up is Coffee Bean Direct Italian Roast Espresso.
 This 5-pound bag contains a mix of beans from South America, Central America, Africa, and India.
 This Italian roast delivers a rich, full-bodied artisan coffee with a toasty, honeyed aroma.

 You’ll pick up notes of molasses and cocoa with a smokey finish, all from the natural flavor of the bean.
-This dark roast coffee is great for espresso but also works well in drip coffeemakers, French press, percolators, or reusable K-cups.
+This dark roast coffee has a heavy flavor of coffee with accents of cherry and chocolate, making it great for espresso.
+It also works well in drip coffeemakers, French press, percolators, or reusable K-cups.
 To keep it fresh, it comes in a foiled-lined, valved bag.

 Because this bag is so large, it’s ideal for offices or cafes where a lot of coffee is served throughout the day.
 Buy a bag for the breakroom, or keep it all for yourself.
 It’s that good.